 If you’re worried your design may not fit into these measurements then you should contact your local planning authority or LPA.
 Planning authorities can help you get the permission you need to build a new orangery, make any major change to a building such as an expansive extension, and, change the use of a building completely.
 Applications can be completed online to ensure you don’t waste too much time waiting for appointments or visits.
 Consulting a contractor is another way to ensure you don’t have to worry about breaking any property rules.
 Understanding your place in the law is a must before any work can begin.

 With all of these regulations, it’s easy to get hung up on being too limited.
 However, while orangeries have a distinctive style all their own, we offer versatile options to ensure your orangery fits your needs.
 Traditional orangeries are defined by their feature brick columns, glass parapet and large floorplan.
 They are distinctive and feature good insulation with our superior products ensuring seals, windows and doors keep you warm in winter and cool in summer.

-At Stormclad, we help you with the all-important question of ‘Do I need planning permission for an orangery?’
-We can help you design an orangery, conservatory, extension or hybrid.
+At Stormclad, we can help you design an orangery, conservatory, extension or hybrid.
 Looking for an orangery with lean-to roofs?
 Maybe you want to employ a lantern roof to match the rest of your home, whatever the case, we’re ready and waiting to help you design your dream orangery or extension.